 A basic package will start at €20–€50 a month for a 12-month contract.
 You can read more about getting a phone, internet and television in Spain in our guide on mobile networks in Spain.

-Cost of public transport in Spain
+The cost of public transport in Spain

 There are extensive public transport services in Spanish cities, which include buses, metros and taxis at affordable prices.
 Spain also has an efficient high-speed train network.